k4zuh1r4/Distributed-20-Spigot/README.md

 # Distributed-20-Spigot
-A dice-rolling plugin that produce randomized numbers into normal distribution.
+A Spigot dice-rolling plugin that produces randomized numbers into normal distribution.
+Written in Kotlin